 Recently, both survey data and highly qualified educator data showed Wyoming experiences difficulty in recruiting and retaining excellent special education teachers.
-The root cause analysis conducted by a stakeholder group developing Wyoming's Equity Plan pointed to four major contributing causes for the equity gap: fewer job applicants, less desirable job, high number of students with behavioral disorders, and parents with children with behavioral issues may not be as supportive.
-Several strategies have been identified to support educators and increase the number of special education teachers across the state.
+The root cause analysis pointed to four major contributing causes for the equity gap: fewer job applicants, less desirable job, high number of students with behavioral disorders, and parents with children with behavioral issues may not be as supportive.
+Several strategies have between identified to support educators and increase the number of special education teachers across the state.